vinisantosol/ime-mestrado/README.md

-# ime-mestrado
+# Mestrado

-Codes to build the dissertation survival analysis models:  Decision Tree Methods in Survival Analysis: An application cation to cancer dataset.
+## Decision Tree Methods in Survival Analysis: An application cation to cancer dataset.

+Codes to build the dissertation survival analysis models.